 Some of the most common foot problems affecting men, women, and children of all ages has to do with your nails.
 Granted, these are small parts of your body and most often the conditions are not serious or life-threatening.
 However, they can cause pain, inhibit your normal activity, and lead to more serious infections.
-Such is the case with ingrown toenails.
+Such is the case with ingrown toenails, and it is best to try and prevent ingrown them early on.

 What’s Normal in a Toenail?